mattsousaa/STM32F767ZI_Bootloader/README.md

 1. When you reset the MCU, the PC of the processor is loaded with the value 0x0000_0000;
 2. Then processor reads the value @ memory location 0x0000_0000 into MSP (Main stack pointer register).
 That means, processor first initializes the Stack pointer register;
-3. After that, processor reads the value @ memory location 0x000_0004 into PC;
+3. After that, processor reads the value @ memory location 0x000_0004 in to PC;
 4. PC jumps to the reset handler;
 5. A reset handler is just a C or Assembly function written by you to carry out any initializations required;
-6. From reset handler you call your main function of the application;
+6. From reset handler you call your main function of the application.

+## *All ARM Cortex M Based MCUs right after reset does,*
+* Load value @ Memory addr.
+0x0000_0000 in to MSP.
+* Load value @ Memory addr.
+0x0000_0004 in to PC (Value = Addr of the reset handler)

+## *In STM32 Microcontroller,*
+* MSP value stored at 0x0800_0000.
+* Vector table starts from 0x800_0004.
+* Address of the reset handler found at 0x800_0004.